Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 The sample periodically downloads the index web page at example.com, by using cURL over a secure HTTPS connection.
 It uses the cURL "easy" API, which is a synchronous (blocking) API.

-You can also modify the sample to use mutual authentication if your website is configured to do so.
+You can modify the sample to use mutual authentication if your website is configured to do so.
 Instructions on how to modify the sample are provided below; however, they require that you already have a website and certificates configured for mutual authentication.
 See [Connect to web services - mutual authentication](https://docs.microsoft.com/azure-sphere/app-development/curl#mutual-authentication) for information about configuring mutual authentication on Azure Sphere.
 For information about configuring a website with mutual authentication for testing purposes, you can use [Configure certificate authentication in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authentication/certauth?view=aspnetcore-3.0).

+You can configure a static IP address on an Ethernet or Wi-Fi interface.
+If you have configured a device with a static IP and require name resolution your application must set a static DNS address.
+For more information, see the topics *"Static IP address"* and *"Static DNS address"* in [Use network services](https://docs.microsoft.com/azure-sphere/network/use-network-services).

 The sample uses the following Azure Sphere libraries: